APB97/VSProjectZip/README.md

 * `--skipfiles=<FILES_TO_SKIP>`

 	Additional files separated by `|` (pipe symbol) that need to be skipped when zipping the specified directory.
-For example, users can request skipping the `.dockerignore` and `logs.txt` files by passing `--skipfiles=".dockerignore | logs.txt"` (whitesspaces are not mandatory).
+For example, users can request skipping the `.dockerignore` and `logs.txt` files by passing `--skipfiles=".dockerignore | logs.txt"` (whitespaces are not mandatory).

 	* `--override-skipfiles`